ExtraBB/deglaze/common/ingredients/seafood/Canned Mackerel.md

-- **Name**: Canned mackerel (Godeungeo-tongjorim)
+- **Name**: Canned mackerel
 - **Other Names**: 고등어통조림
 - **Type**: Seafood / Fish / Canned

 ## Description

-Canned mackerel is preserved mackerel fish, often used in Korean stews and braises for its rich flavor and convenience.
+Canned mackerel is preserved mackerel fish, valued for its rich flavor and convenience.
+It is used in stews and braises.

 ## How to use

-- Added to kimchi jjigae (kimchi stew)
+- Added to stews
-- Used in braised dishes (jorim)
+- Used in braised dishes
 - Mixed into rice or noodles

 ## Substitutions